Crawford Hydrology Lab Personnel

 For many years, Groves has studied and explored of the caves and surface landscapes of Mammoth Cave National Park.
 This has included service as an expedition leader, Member of the Board of Directors, and President of the Cave Research Foundation.

-Lee Anne Bledsoe, M.S., RS, Lab Manager
+Lee Anne Bledsoe, M.S., Research Hydrologist, Assistant Director

 Before joining the Crawford team, she worked for private research institutes and the National Park Service on water quality, hydrology, ecosystem restoration, and public health research projects.
 She is a Registered Sanitarian with the Department of Public Health for the State of Kentucky and is a certified onsite wastewater disposal inspector.
-Ms. Bledsoe recieved her B.A. in Environmental Science from Tusculum College and completed a Master of Science in Geoscience at Western Kentucky University in Fall 2015.
-Her thesis work was a collaborative effort with the United States Army Corp of Engineers to investigate groundwater flow in the vicinity of Patoka Dam in Indiana to support dam safety risk assessment.
+Ms. Bledsoe received her B.A. in Environmental Science from Tusculum College and completed a Master of Science in Geoscience at Western Kentucky University in Fall 2015.
+Her thesis work was a collaborative effort with the United States Army Corps of Engineers to investigate groundwater flow in the vicinity of Patoka Dam in Indiana to support dam safety risk assessment.

 Affiliate Senior Hydrogeologists: